Filipos27/NLP/README.md

 |DecisionTree          |     79.9%           |      75.76 %       |
 |Naive Bayes           |     64.53%          |      72.03 %       |
 |LogisticRegression    |     87.03%          |      86.03 %       |

+In inbalanced dataset we used CountVectorizer and in balanced dataset we used TfidfVectorizer.